neondatabase/website/content/docs/guides/aws-lambda.md

 ## Prerequisites

 - A Neon account.
 If you do not have one, see [Sign up](https://neon.tech/docs/get-started-with-neon/signing-up/) for instructions.
 - An AWS account.
 You can create a free AWS account at [AWS Free Tier](https://aws.amazon.com/free/).
-You will also need to [create an IAM User and Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to programmatically interact with your AWS account.
+An [IAM User and Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) are requird to programmatically interact with your AWS account.
+You must provide these credentials when deploying the Serverless Framework project.
 - A Service Framework account.
 You can sign up at [Serverless Framework](https://www.serverless.com/).

 ## Create a Neon project